 FAQs (People Also Ask)

-No. Many work for private companies, defense firms, or research labs.
+No. Most of them work for private corporations such as defense firms or research laboratories.

-It’s possible, especially in private companies with stock options—but it’s not guaranteed.
+It’s possible, especially for private firms with stock options, but it’s not a guarantee.